vk-cs/docs-public/docs/en/intro/start/concepts/architecture/architecture.md

 ### {heading(Availability zones)[id=architecture-az]}

+{note:warn}
+The `GZ1` availability zone is being decommissioned.
+Create new resources in other availability zones.
+{/note}

 Each availability zone has one or more data processing centers (data centers) where cloud infrastructure objects are physically located.
 In VK Cloud, the availability zone corresponds to a separate Tier III data center.
 VK Cloud provides availability zones:

 [cols="1,1", options="header"]